MrxSolo/Universe/README.txt

 15. Cursors

-Definition: A database object used to retrieve a set of rows one at a time.
+Definition: A database object used to retrieve a set of rows one at a time

 Syntax:

-DECLARE CURSOR: Declaring the cursor with a SELECT statement.
+DECLARE CURSOR: Declaring the cursor with a SELECT statement

-OPEN CURSOR: Opening the cursor to process rows.
+OPEN CURSOR: Opening the cursor to process rows

-FETCH CURSOR: Retrieving rows one at a time.
+FETCH CURSOR: Retrieving rows one at a time

-CLOSE CURSOR: Closing the cursor after operations.
+CLOSE CURSOR: Closing the cursor after operations

-Use Case: Handling row-by-row processing when complex data manipulation is needed.
+Use Case: Handling row-by-row processing when complex data manipulation is needed

 16. Stored Procedures and Functions